Learning real-time one-counter automata using polynomially many queries

-We utilise the Python library \texttt{DFAMiner} by Dell'Erba et al.~\cite{dfaminer} that uses a SAT solver to learn a minimal separating \dfa from a given set of positive and negative samples.
-The Python library \texttt{dfa-identify} by Chanlatte et al.~\cite{dfa-identify} performs the same function.
-However, our experiments show that \texttt{DFAMiner} outperforms \texttt{dfa-identify} with respect to the time taken for identifying a minimal separating \dfa.
-Various other techniques for computing a minimal separating automaton using SAT solvers are discussed by Leucker and Neider~\cite{Leucker}, and Neider~\cite{neidersat}.
+We utilise the Python library \texttt{DFAMiner} by Dell'Erba et al.~\cite{dfaminer} that uses a SAT solver to find a minimal separating \dfa from a given set of positive and negative samples.
+Various other techniques for computing a minimal separating automaton can be found in \cite{Leucker,neidersat,dfa-identify}.